 - Pour the pumpkin filling into the pie pan.
 Bake for 35 to 40 minutes or until the center barely jiggles.

 - Make the praline topping: While pie is baking, stir together the pecans, brown sugar and salt in a small bowl.
-Add the maple syrup, golden syrup, or corn syrup and the vanilla and stir until the mixture is evenly moistened.
+Add the maple syrup and the vanilla and stir until the mixture is evenly moistened.

 - Remove the pie from the oven and sprinkle the topping evenly over the filling.
 Return the pie to the oven.
 Bake for an additional 10 to 12 minutes or until a cake tester inserted in the center comes out clean.